-The HRAH Council is grateful for the hard work of community members past and present who contribute to the legacy and charm of our home in the Heartland.
 In 2018, regional neighbors from arts and cultural communities came together to identify shared experiences and goals which continue to inform regional arts and cultural work today.
-Leaders and supporters of arts and culture came together in a phrase that says it all:
+Friends, collaborators, and neighbors continue to work together to support the preservation, growth, and development of the arts and humanities in the Heartland.
+Administrative and advocacy leaders named the motivation for this important work in the Heartland with a phrase that says it all,

 “Our hearts are in the arts.”

-Sharing our hearts through stories and media arts requires access to digital skills and tools.
-The Foxtrot and other HRAH programs support increasing online and digital equity for all.
+Sharing our hearts and stories through media arts requires access to digital skills and tools.
+The Foxtrot and other public arts and humanities programs support increasing online and digital equity for all.

-In recent years, community members have been working hard to energize the Hutchinson-Reno County Arts & Humanities Council (HRAH).
-Their efforts have positioned the council to receive support and resources from the Hutchinson Recreation Commission (Hutch Rec) and in turn, provide support for arts and culture through projects like the Foxtrot, Music on Main, and more.
-The HRAH Council sees a vision to unite and celebrate our diverse community around its heritage, arts, and culture.
-Hurrah!
+The Hutchinson-Reno County Arts & Humanities Council (HRAH) was an administrative team that was active from 2019 to 2022 after a public convening in which local arts and cultural objectives were identified.
+The council received support and resources from the Hutchinson Recreation Commission (Hutch Rec) and in turn, developed projects and programs like the Foxtrot, Music on Main, and more.
+The HRAH Council shared a vision to unite and celebrate our diverse community around its heritage, arts, and culture.
+Today, local leaders gather and invite our diverse community to unite within the Heartland Arts & Culture Collective.

 In 2018, members of local communities identified public objectives relating to our arts and humanities.
 Residents of Reno County, friends, neighbors, arts and cultural workers and supporters, now work together through regular meetups and events to continue achieving and expanding upon these important objectives.

 In 2019, When the Council and Hutch Rec teamed up to take a closer look at arts and humanities in our region informed by the 2018 community objectives, local relationships strengthened and important information was collected.
-We asked questions like…
+The Council asked questions like…

 What are the arts?